asus-sarahyang/20150519/README.md

 Hello GitHub, Nine to meet you!!

-I'm Sarah Yang and I work for ASUS.
+I'm Sarah Yang and I am an employee in ASUS.

 This is my second job.